 The North Node attributes are what we need to develop and strengthen; the nodal axis itself, containing both South and North Node are said to be sensitive points on the birth chart.

 A significant factor when interpreting the meaning of the Nodes is to think of the North Node as the key to our future self, so we can choose whether or not to open and unlock the door to this sexy new person.
 In regards to the South Node, we are very much still standing in its doorway.
-Therefore, if an individual is to fulfil some of the goals set out for this lifetime, they need to move towards the North Node entrance.
+Therefore, if we are to fulfill some of the goals set out for this lifetime, they need to move towards the North Node entrance.

 The South Node is usually a place where we feel at ease, it is our safety net, we know how to easily navigate this area of life, and it is the place where we retreat.
 The risk zone is the North Node, the unexplored territory and the new place of learning in this lifetime.
 It is common knowledge that taking risks always leads to more growth.
 The South Node can present an area where we are locked into certain patterns of behaviour and too much of that behaviour can actually lead to being way too comfortable in old ways of behaviour and fearing change.

 Dane Rudyhar’s analogy is certainly interesting and underneath it all there are really good pointers to how the Nodes operate.
-His interpretation of the Nodes is different from general readings and the author (Node article) constantly refers to the procreative and evacuative powers.
+His interpretation of the Nodes is different from general readings.
+The author (Node article) constantly refers to the procreative and evacuative powers.
 In layman’s terms, we poop out the South Node and now need to find something different to eat.
 Usually, this involves more prolonged chewing on the North Node eventually digesting those lessons.
 Perhaps, after we have fully swallowed the North Node as in the Dragon’s head/mouth side of the NN we might excrete that, too, in our next lifetime.
-Rudyhar will probably be turning in his grave, especially at the way I have just explained his amazng insights on the Nodes.
+Rudhyar will probably be turning in his grave, especially at the way I have just explained his amazing insights on the Nodes.
 My sincere apologies and it is noted that my paraphrasing definitely needs a LOT of work.